MENU

 Gladys Lisanby & Barbara Bush [left], Gladys Lisanby – 2013 Fashion of Goodwill [right]

-Most recently, Goodwill of Greater Washington is known for its fashion shows.
+Several years ago, Goodwill of Greater Washington became known for its unique fashion shows.
 The Fashion of Goodwill began in September 2005 changing the face of our thrift stores.
-It’s “not your grandmother’s closet” we like to say, but instead Goodwill stores are where you can find contemporary and vintage fashion and apparel.
+Shopping at Goodwill became very trendy and our stores became a shopping destination for both the young and hip, and the mature and stylish.

 Again, on September 28, 2008 we launched a virtual fashion and live fashion show with a French theme at The French Embassy creating yet another successful event.
 This landed Goodwill on the front page of The Washington Post.